 The Nelson, Tasman and Marlborough regional economies are interlinked and dependent on each other through horticulture, forestry, seafood, farming, tourism and aviation.
-While Te Tauihu has 3.2 percent of New Zealand's population, it contributes to 4.2 percent of New Zealand's GDP.
+Te Tauihu includes 3.2 percent of New Zealand's population, and contributes to 2.7 percent of New Zealand's GDP.
 Several industries in Te Tauihu are significant contributors to the New Zealand economy, as shown in Table 3.

-Table 3: Te Tauihu Proportion of New Zealand's GDP (2019)
+Table 3: Te Tauihu Proportion of New Zealand's GDP (2020)